-4. Locate the battery (connector BAT1) on the system board.
+5. Locate the battery (connector BAT1) on the system board.

-- 5. Remove the battery: - a.
-Use one finger to press on the tab that secures the battery to its housing. - b.
+- 6. Remove the battery: - a.
+Use one finger to press on the tab that secures the battery to its housing.

+- b.
 Use one finger to slide the battery up and out from its socket.
-The spring mechanism will push the battery out toward you as you slide it from the socket.
+The spring mechanism will push the battery out toward you as you slide it from the socket. - 7.
+Insert the new battery: - a.
+Hold the battery so that the larger side is facing up.

-- 6. Insert the new battery: - a.
-Hold the battery so that the larger side is facing up. - b.
-Place the battery into its socket, and press the battery down until it snaps into place.

-- 7. Reinstall the server cover, and connect the cables.
+- b.
+Place the battery into its socket, and press the battery down until it snaps into place. - 8.
+Put the PCI adapter shield back into place. - 9.
+Reinstall the server cover, and connect the cables.

-- 8. Turn on the server.
+- 10. Turn on the server.

-- 9. Start the Configuration/Setup Utility program and set configuration parameters.
+- 11. Start the Configuration/Setup Utility program and set configuration parameters.

 - · Set the system date and time.

-- · Set the user (power-on) password.
+- Set the user (power-on) password.

-- · Reconfigure the server.
+- Reconfigure the server.

-For details, see the section about using the Configuration/Setup Utility program in the User's Guide on the IBM @server Documentation CD.
+For for information, see the section about using the Configuration/Setup Utility program in the User's Guide on the IBM @server Documentation CD.